-XII.
+- XII.
 MARITAL PROPERTY ISSUES.
-There is uncertainty about the intersection between trust law and marital property law.
-An article on the subject that discusses Texas cases is Steve D. Baker, The Texas Mess: Marital Property Characterization of Trust Income, 5 Est. Plan. & Community Property L.J.
-217 (Summer 2013).

-A. BENEFICIAL INTEREST.
-The beneficial interest would be separate property for a trust established prior to marriage or a testamentary trust.
-Where a trust is created as a gift, the beneficial interest in the trust is separate property.
+There is some uncertainty about certain aspects of the intersection between trust law and marital property law.
+An article on the subject that discusses Texas cases is Steve D. Baker The Texas Mess: Marital Property Characterization of Trust Income, 5 Est. Plan. & Community Property L.J.
+217 (Summer 2013). - A. BENEFICIAL INTEREST.
+A spouse's beneficial interest would be separate property for a trust established prior to marriage or a testamentary trust established during marriage.
+Where a trust is created as a gift to a spouse, the beneficial interest in the trust is separate property.
 Hardin v.
 Hardin, 681 S.W.2d 241, 243 (Tex.
 Civ.
-App.--San Antonio 1984, no writ).

-B. UNDISTRIBUTED ASSETS HELD IN TRUST.
+App.--San Antonio 1984, no writ). - B. UNDISTRIBUTED ASSETS HELD IN TRUST.
 According to the following cases, property held in trust for a spouse is not marital property: Buckler v.
 Buckler, 424 S.W.2d 514 (Tex.
 Civ.
 App.--Fort Worth 1967, writ dism'd) (undistributed income in a spendthrift trust not part of the estate of the parties, where distribution of such income was discretionary with the trustee); In re Marriage of Burns, 573 S.W.2d 555 (Tex.
 Civ.
 App.--Texarkana 1978, writ dism'd) (undistributed income inside discretionary distribution trust not "acquired" by the spouse during marriage, and was therefore not part of the community estate); Currie v.
 Currie, 518 S.W.2d 386 (Tex.
 Civ.
 App.--San Antonio 1974, writ dism'd) (property inside of discretionary distribution trust was not community property of the husband; property inside another trust, as to which husband was remainder beneficiary, was not "acquired" by the spouse, and was therefore not part of the community estate).
-This is not so, however, when assets are no longer held in trust but are voluntarily left with the trustee.
+This is not so, however, when through the passage of time or otherwise the assets are no longer held in trust but have been voluntarily left in the ownership of the trustee.

 In In re Marriage of Long, 542 S.W.2d 712 (Tex.
 Civ.
 App.--Texarkana 1976, no writ), the husband was the beneficiary of a trust created prior to marriage by his parents.
 Prior to the divorce, the husband's right to receive half of the corpus free of trust had matured, but the husband left that half in the hands of the trustee.
 The Court held that once the husband's right to receive half of the corpus matured, the income on such half began to belong to the community.
 However, the half of the corpus which emerged from trust was itself the husband's separate property, and the income on the other half of the corpus, which remained in trust, did not belong to the community since it still "belonged to the trust."
 It appears to have been important to that last determination that the distribution of income was discretionary with the trustee.
 Id. at 718.
-Long can be read as tacitly agreeing that distributed income from a trust can be community property.
+Long can be read as tacitly agreeing that distributed income from a trust can be community property in certain circumstances.